Dr. Ganesh Doluweera

 Experience holds a B.Eng. from the Federal University of Technology, Owerri, Nigeria, and an M.Sc. and a Ph.D. from Åbo Akademi University, Finland, all in chemical engineering.

-Andrew joined CERI in September 2016.
-Andrew has extensive experience in the oil & gas industry with international joint projects, where he held senior management positions.
+Andrei joined CERI in September 2016.
+Andrei has extensive experience in the oil & gas industry with international joint projects, where he held senior management positions.
 He has also worked as a management consultant in various industries and as a deputy managing director for an NGO working in leadership development.

 He possesses a strong interdisciplinary background which includes energy, business, strategy, economics and sustainable development.
 In parallel with leading projects, he has been involved in economics and technology research on business and country level including works in regional energy development, project economic modelling, technology gap analysis and economic growth models.